-- 6.1 The implementation of this policy will be monitored in conjunction with monitoring of referrals to Employee Counselling and Occupational Health Services for drug and alcohol issues. - 6.2 This policy is contained within the People Services Policy Review timetable.
+- 6.1 The implementation of this policy will be monitored in conjunction with monitoring of referrals to Employee Counselling and Occupational Health Services for drug and alcohol issues. - 6.2 This policy is contained within the Human Resources Policy Review timetable.
+The review of this policy will be facilitated by Human Resources annually.
 Changes in legislation or internal priorities may warrant a review date being brought forward. - 6.3 Amendments to this policy will follow appropriate consultation with employees and relevant representatives. - 6.4 The organisation is aware that proper implementation of this policy is dependant on appropriate training for line managers.
-Training will therefore be included in the training and development plan for line managers on Employee Relations processes.
+Training will therefore be included in the training and development plan for line managers on human resource issues.